ideafieldpro/SOAR-EDR-automation/README.md

     - Label it "SORE EDR Playbook."
 3. **Add Detection and Notification Steps:**
     - Create a rounded rectangle for LimaCharlie detection.
-        - Label it "Lima Charlie detects hack tool."
+        - Label it "LimaCharlie detects hack tool."
     - Add a step for Tines receiving the detection.
         - Label it "Tines receives detection."
     - Create two branches from Tines: